 Rating A Rating B Rating C records complex transactions in the general journal which are compliant with the expected format records transactions in the general journal which are compliant with the expected format records simple transactions in the general journal.
 There may be some errors with the expected format posts general journal entries to the general ledger for complex transactions and correctly balances where required posts general journal entries to the general ledger and correctly balances where required posts general journal entries to the general ledger for simple transactions.
-There may be some errors with completeness evaluates entries in ledger accounts and determines the full double entry nature of transactions, even complex ones analyses entries in ledger accounts and determines the nature of the transactions identifies the nature of simple transactions posted to ledger accounts prepares bank reconciliation statements, which include complex items, and which are compliant with the required format. prepares bank reconciliation statements which are compliant with the required format. prepares bank reconciliation statements involving simple items.
-There may be some errors in categorisation and formatting.
+There may be some errors with completeness evaluates entries in ledger accounts and determines the full double entry nature of transactions, even complex ones analyses entries in ledger accounts and determines the nature of the transactions identifies the nature of simple transactions posted to ledger accounts prepares bank reconciliation statements, prepares bank reconciliation prepares bank reconciliation statements which include complex items, and which are statements which are compliant involving simple items.
+There may be some compliant with the required format. with the required format. errors in categorisation and formatting.